dunhuang/buildfont/README.md

 # buildfont

-Convert several svg files to one single font file formatted as .ttf, .svg, .woff.
+Convert several svg files to one single font file formatted as .ttf, .svg, .woff, eot.

 Demo html , css and map json files are also generated.
 Easy to be integrated in web or react native environment.